 Studies have also shown that 20% to 35% of all primary source microplastics in the marine environment are from synthetic clothing sources.

-Fast Fashion Brands to Avoid
+Fast Fashion Brands To Avoid

 Although there are many bad fashion brands out there, there is hope.
 As consumers, we’re changing our buying habits and demanding better social and environmental standards from our fashion brands.
 There are some great sustainable clothing brands out there that are driving change and creating sustainable fashion.